Murder of Yanfei Bao: Search and investigation

 On 19 January 2024, Reeves reiterated that police were still searching for Bao.
 She stated that police were interested in a silver Mitsubishi 380 with the registration DPH101 and sightings in the wider Christchurch area beyond Lake Ellesmere.

-On 19 July 2024, Reeves confirmed that the police investigation into Bao's disappearance was still "very active" and that staff were in the process of finalising evidence ahead of the trial.
+On 19 July 2024, Reeves confirmed that the police investigation into Bao's disappearance was still "very active," and that staff were in the process of finalising evidence ahead of the trial.
 She reaffirmed the police's commitment to recovering Bao's remains in order to provide closure for her family.
 By July 2024, the police investigation team had been reduced to eight investigators.
-Reeves confirmed that a new investigative lead had led police to re-establish search activity in a previously-searched area and a newly identified area.
-Reeves also confirmed that police had searched Christchurch's Greenpark neighbourhood about three weeks previously but failed to find anything relevant to their investigation.

 On 30 July 2024, police announced that remains believed to be that of Yanfei Bao were found at a rural property in Greenpark a Neighbourhood in Lincoln.
 The remains were said to be in a shallow grave just 15cm deep along the treeline at the property.
-Over 60 police officers were involved in the Tuesday search taking 90 minutes to locate the grave.
-In a statement Detective Inspector Nicola Reeves said "new information that had come to light that had given us quite a specific direction for a location of we needed to be".
+Over 60 police officers were involved in the Tuesday search, taking 90 minutes to locate the grave.
+In a statement, Detective Inspector Reeves said "new information that had come to light that had given us quite a specific direction for a location of we needed to be."
 Harcourts Gold Chief Executive Operations Manager Jason Wills extended his condolences on behalf of Harcourts.

-On 31 July 2024 a post-mortem autopsy took place and on 2 August 2024, police confirmed the remains found on the Greenpark property were that of Yanfei Bao.
-During the announcement Detective Inspector Nicola Reeves stated, "This news brings to a close a key aspect of our investigation and Yanfei will now be returned to her family".
+On 31 July 2024 an autopsy took place, and on 2 August 2024, police confirmed the remains found on the Greenpark property were that of Bao.
+During the announcement Detective Inspector Reeves stated, "This news brings to a close a key aspect of our investigation and Yanfei will now be returned to her family."
 Police confirmed a scene examination had taken place on the involved property.